 In this episode, the spotlight returns to our favourite shredded meat girl.
 There's a comparison to a child soldier who marches in single-minded pursuit of an obsession, eventually left with nothing but themselves - and I think that sums up Ange nicely.
 It's the simple story of someone who sets out for revenge and finds meaning beyond it, except it isn't simple because this is Umineko.

-Just like finding the truth of 1986, completing the jigsaw seems to mean rejecting all inharmonious, fictitious fragments - all of the previous episodes.
-This episode might well be a reconciliation between the witch of the future and the girl trapped in the past, because whatever's painted on the jigsaw tiles isn't the whole truth.
+In finding the truth of 1986, completing the jigsaw puzzle seems to require rejecting all fictitious fragments - all of the previous episodes.
+This episode is a reconciliation between the witch of the future and the girl trapped in the past, since whatever lies on the jigsaw tiles isn't the whole truth.
 It's absolutely the truth, but it isn't the only truth.
 Don't understand?
-You'll get it eventually.
+Ange doesn't either.
+If you look to the top-left you'll see how much she doesn't understand.

 At the end of the day, Umineko really isn't 90% fiction and 10% truth - in a sense, everything is real.
-An emotion which is never conveyed can be truth, whatever the reality may be... and every character's story spectacularly communicates a certain central message.
+An emotion which is never conveyed can be truth, whatever the reality may be... and the true central message hidden in each arc finally begins to make sense.

 "Without love, [the truth] cannot be seen."

-Needless to say, I consider Umineko to be a must-read for anybody who wants to spend their time thinking for far too long, not just regarding the detective mystery.
+Honestly, Umineko is a must-read for anybody who wants to spend their time thinking for far too long.
 Eva, Maria, Shannon; though their stories seem to be unrelated at first, in the end it's evident that they were wrapped in layers of o̶n̶i̶o̶n̶ allegory.
+Unlike this review, many of these ideas are actually digestible.

 Take the off-hand idea that it takes two to complete a universe - it's much like the concept of a catbox and an observer.
 A story can't be completed if the writer is the only observer; somebody whose work is never seen isn't an author.